Parity Sheaves and Smith Theory

-This leads us to extend Treumann's construction to sheaves of $\bO$-modules.
-The resulting theory retains all of the desirable features of Treumann's theory; in particular we have a localized category $Sh_c(X^\vp;\T_\infty)$ \footnote{Replacing $\bF$ with $\bO$ corresponds to replacing the spectrum $\T_0$ with the \emph{integral Tate spectrum} $\T_\infty$, which is in fact an $\mathbb{E}_\infty$-field (see \cite{L1}).} and an integral Smith functor
+This leads us to extend the construction of \cite{Tr} to sheaves of $\bO$-modules.
+The resulting theory retains all of the desirable features of the modular variant; in particular, we have a localized category $\mathrm{Sh}_S(X^\vp;\T_\infty)$ and an integral Smith functor

+Importantly, this integral setting has a better-behaved theory of parity objects.
+Even the structure of the coefficient category

+where $\mathrm{Perf}_c(\bO[\varpi])$ is the thick subcategory of \emph{weakly-injective} modules (see Section \ref{sec:const}), is more transparent: Corollary \ref{Prop: Grothendieck} states it is equivalent to $\zz/2\zz$-graded finite dimensional $\ff$-vector spaces (see Remark \ref{Rem: why not two}).
+Correspondingly, we obtain a well-behaved relative theory of parity objects as well.
+More specifically, in Section \ref{Section: sheaves} we construct a functor of $\zz/2\zz$-graded cohomology sheaves of $\ff$-vector spaces on $\mathrm{Sh}_S(X^\vp;\T_\infty)$ and define a notion of \emph{Tate-parity complex} in $\mathrm{Sh}_S(X^\vp;\T_\infty)$ in terms of this functor (see Definition \ref{Def: Tate parity}).
+The resulting theory enjoys many of the properties of the classical theory of parity sheaves, including a complete classification of the indecomposible objects.

-One may also define Tate-parity complexes in $Sh_S(X^\vp; \T_\infty)$, extending the notion of Tate-parity complex in $Sh_S(X^\vp;\T_0)$.
-Before stating our first main result let us fix a little more notation: we shall write
+Before stating our first main result, let us fix a little more notation: consider the counit